Cape Crillon: History

 In 1808, Mamiya Rinzō was dispatched by the Tokugawa shogunate to survey Japanese territory on Sakhalin.
 Having arrived at the Matsumae domain outpost of Shiranushi on the southern tip of Cape Crillon, he was directed by local Ainu to a place called Kogohau (コゞハウ) where the remains of rammed earth walls were found.

-By the early 20th century, the ruins had come to be known as the Shiranushi Earthen Castle (白主土城, Shiranushi dojō).
+By the early 20th century, the ruins had come to be known as the Shiranushi Earthen Castle.
 In 1905, there were discovered Matsumae documents suggesting the castle had been built by Imai Kanehira.

 Current archaeological evidence indicates the castle was a colonial product of the Yuan dynasty.
-According to the Yuanshi, the general Yangwuludai (楊兀魯帶) crossed the sea and established frontier garrisons on Sakhalin.
+According to the Yuanshi, the general Yangwuludai (楊兀魯帶) crossed the sea and built the castle of Guohuo (果夥城) on Sakhalin.